Digital Marketing Megatrends 2017

 Importance: (For International marketers and customer data managers)

-Recommended source: EU Press release on new Privacy Shield
+Recommended source: EU Press release rejecting the Privacy Shield

 1st March 2016 update: The EU and US have now released the full text of their data-transfer agreement, called 'Privacy Shield'.
 In their own words, the text 'provides a set of robust and enforceable protections for the personal data of EU individuals.'
 If you're involved in managing and protecting customer data, you can download the full text here.
 If you just want an overview of the key points, see the brief on the protections the privacy shield provides: